jcsaezal/delta-s/README.md

 ## Mac OS X

-1. Install Mac Ports
+1. Install MacPorts
-2. Install the python interpreter (v2.7) that comes with Mac Ports and set this interpreter as the default one.
+2. Install the python interpreter (v2.7) that comes with MacPorts and set this interpreter as the default one.
 Don't forget to install the required python packages as well.

 		## Install python + additional packages
 		$ sudo port install py27-matplotlib py27-numpy py27-pandas py27-xlrd py27-xlwt